 Missing mandatory step (E.C.
 70007) - The specific processing requires a previous mandatory step to be executed first.
-It can happen for instance when the Phase to Height Conversion and Geocoding and Functionality is executed without having previously performed the Refinement and Re-flattening and Functionality is executed without having previously performed the Refinement and Re-flattening are even during the execution of the SBAS processing chain where a step can be compulsory for the execution of the next one.
+It can happen for instance when the Phase to Height Conversion and Geocoding [341] functionality is executed without having previously performed the Refinement and Re-flattening [335] or even during the execution of the SBAS processing chain where a step can be compulsory for the execution of the next one.

 Missing reference file (E.C.
-240004) - The "Reference file" acquisition is not among the data in the "Input File List" when the Persistent Scatterer [484] processing is executed.
+240004) - The "Reference file" acquisition is not among the data in the "Input File List" when the Persistent Scatterer [516] processing is executed.